 I am very nervous about dental work.
 Do you offer sedation dentistry?

 We believe that everyone deserves a positive dental experience and take steps to accomplish this.
-Our office is designed to be a calm, peaceful environment, equipped with massage chairs and televisions in our treatment rooms.
-Our patients are treated to soft music, warm blankets, and a very caring staff that understand dental anxiety.
-We incorporate the use of innovative technology like lasers and electric drills, which decrease discomfort and reduce treatment time.
+Our dental office is designed to be a calm, peaceful environment, equipped with massage chairs and televisions in our treatment rooms.
+Our patients are treated to soft music, warm blankets, and a very caring staff that understands how to soothe dental anxiety.
+We incorporate the use of innovative technology like lasers, which decrease discomfort and reduce treatment time.

 There are instances, however, where these steps are not sufficient in combating anxiety.
-In such cases, we offer sedation with nitrous oxide, oral sedation or IV sedation.
-Nitrous oxide has been safely used for many years, and is suitable for both children and adults who need some assistance relaxing during treatment.
+In such cases, we offer nitrous oxide, oral sedation or IV sedation.
+Nitrous oxide has been safely used for many years and is suitable for both children and adults who need some assistance relaxing during treatment.
 Our nitrous oxide is digitally monitored and delivered throughout treatment, relieving anxiety and increasing the patient's pain threshold.
-Nitrous oxide is a form of conscious sedation that allows the patient to respond to Dr. Nauman, but feel calm while receiving treatment.
-Once we turn off the gas, the patient feels no effects and is able to drive him or herself home.
+Nitrous oxide is a form of conscious sedation that allows the patient to respond to Dr. Hammond while feeling calm receiving treatment.
+Once we turn off the gas, the patient feels no effects and is able to drive themselves home.
 IV sedation is ideal for those patients who want to sleep through their dentistry.

 If you feel anxious about receiving dental care, contact us to discuss your options for sedation.